Courses

 List of Vegetable Names

 Vegetables are an important part of a balanced diet; they grow on plants.
 From a very early stage in the development of human civilisation, we have learnt the methods to cultivate different vegetables.
 Vegetables provide vitamins, fibres, minerals and carbohydrates, thus helping in the body’s metabolism.
-Mentioned below is a list of vegetable names.
+Below is a list of English vegetable names with pictures.

 Vegetable Names List